 I’m sure we all have a story or two (or more) about bullying.
+Sometimes it’s like my experience.
+It may also look like intimidation, humiliation, or mocking.
 Whether emotional or physical, bullying can leave scars long after the immediate traumatic event.
-It’s estimated that every seven minutes a child is bullied, and unfortunately, most kids never tell.
+Roughly every seven minutes a child experiences a form of bullying.
+And unfortunately, most kids never tell.
 I never told my parents about the events on the bus that day…and looking back I’m not sure why I didn’t.
 Similarly, most kids suffer in silence.
-Numerous children don’t have sufficient coping skills and they keep the negative feelings inside, often resulting in depression, anxiety and isolation.
+Numerous children don’t have sufficient coping skills and they keep the negative feelings inside, often resulting in depression, anxiety, and isolation.
 They start to miss additional days of school, withdraw from friends and family, and suffer from physical ailments such as stomachaches and headaches.
-Bullying is the number one reason for suicide amongst 11-16 year olds.
+Even more heartbreaking is realizing that bullying is the number one reason for suicide amongst 11-16-year-olds.

-It’s clear that something more must be done to protect our youth.
+Something more must be done to protect our youth.
 Unfortunately, in 85% of bullying situations, there is no intervention of any kind.
-When someone does step in, 11% are attributed to peers stepping up to defend a friend.
+When someone does step in, 11% of the time, it is a peer stepping up to defend a friend.
 Only 4% of the interventions are from teachers or other adults.
 Here are some action steps we all can take as adults to both prevent and stop bullying.

-1. Acknowledgment: I think we have to first acknowledge that bullying happens–far more than we’d ever want to admit.
-We have to stop being the ostrich in the sand, and be willing to face the fact that sometimes, it’s our child who’s doing the bullying, or maybe it’s our child/neighbor/friend/relative that’s suffering in silence.
+I think we have to first acknowledge that bullying happens–far more than we’d ever want to admit.
+We have to stop being the ostrich in the sand and be willing to face the fact that sometimes, it’s our child who’s doing the bullying, or maybe it’s our child/neighbor/friend/relative that’s suffering in silence.
 Approximately 43% of youth fear harassment in the bathroom at school.
 That’s unacceptable.

-3. Action: When you know bullying is taking place, the most hurtful thing you can do as an adult is to ignore or downplay it.
-Take action–talk to the bully’s parents, express your concern to your child’s teacher and administrators.
+When you know bullying is taking place, the most hurtful thing you can do as an adult is to ignore or downplay it.
+Take action–talk to the bully’s parents, and express your concern to your child’s teacher and administrators.
 In addition, act as a role model.
-Children learn how to treat others based on our actions, so demonstrate ways of expressing your anger without hurting others, and express your feelings when you have been treated poorly.
+Children learn how to treat others based on observing our actions.
+They benefit when you demonstrate ways of expressing your anger without hurting others.
+It also helps them to see you express (in a healthy way) your feelings when you have been treated poorly.

-4. Advocacy: Regardless if bullying has impacted your child or not, there are countless children that suffer daily.
-It’s easy to point blame to others involved–teachers, administrators, other parents–but we all have to take responsibility for what we can do.
-Be a voice in your home, your business, church, and community to let people know that bullying is a form of abuse, and it has to stop now.
+Whether or not bullying has impacted your child or not, countless children suffer daily.
+It’s easy to point blame at others involved–teachers, administrators, other parents–but we all have to take responsibility for what we can do.
+Be a voice in your home, your business, church, and community to let people know that bullying is a form of abuse and it has to stop now.
 Find an anti-bullying program to lead or participate in–research shows it reduces school violence by 50%.